miguilimzero/teeworlds-mods/README.md

 # Teeworlds Mods

-This repository aims to have a complete listing of relevant content and mods from the Teeworlds Ecosystem.
+This repository aims to have a complete listing of mods from the Teeworlds Ecosystem.
 It contains scripts to build server binaries for multiple mods.
 For archived and binary mods, it also contains maps and assets that may be necessary for the mod to work.

 ## Summary